JacobMillward/react-starter/README.md

 * `gulp build-js` - Uses webpack to build the JS, and copy into the build directory.
 Transpiles JSX if necessary.
 ES2015 is supported.
 * `gulp build-css` - Copies CSS into the build directory.
 Minifies if production.
 * `gulp build-images` - Minifies images, and copies the minified images into the build directory.
-* `gulp build-HTML` - Copies HTML into the build directory.
+* `gulp build-html` - Copies HTML into the build directory.

 **Dev**